fudge-py/fudge/docs/examples.rst

     >>> test.run()
     Sent an email to kumar@hishouse.com

 Notice how :func:`fudge.verify` is called within the test itself, not in tearDown().
-This is because stop() might raise errors about failed expectations, which is part of your test.
+This is because :func:`fudge.verify` might raise errors about failed expectations, which is part of your test.

 Failed Expectations
 ===================